jstetich/DEP_Nutrients_sum/README.md

 Data should be interpreted with the understanding that it is drawn from multiple studies, using sometimes different methods.

+In this repository, we include code for a number of analyses of DEP data that did not ultimately get incorporated into the State of Casco Bay Report, including analysis of light attenuation data and graphical summaries of vertical profile data.

 # Statement of Purpose
 CBEP is committed to the ideal of open science.
 Our State of the Bay data archives ensure the science underlying the 2020/2021 State of Casco Bay report